jack-y/seneca-triggers-now-on-GitLab/test/README.md

 # seneca-triggers: Hello World tests

-Last update: 07/03/2017
+Last update: 07/07/2017

 ## Run the tests

 1. Open a command prompt
-1. Go to this tests directory
+1. Go to the plugin directory
-1. Run `node test-notrigger.js && node test-before.js && node test-after.js && node test-before-after.js`
+1. Run `npm test`

 ## Checking the results